Why leadership development needs to change

 Many leadership programmes deal with a deficit of skills at a particular level in an organisation – “our top 20 are too risk averse” or “our middle managers don’t listen”.

 This is a missed opportunity.
 Behavioural development should not be the sole focus of a leadership intervention.
-Instead start with systemic issues and ask how leadership (at all levels) can respond.
+Instead start with business critical issues and use the programmes to build the leadership capacity (at all levels) to respond – what we call ‘Applied Development’.

 2) Identify and engage the right people